App-vNext/Polly/README.md

     // Add logic to be executed before each retry, such as logging
   });

 // Retry a specified number of times, using a function to
 // calculate the duration to wait between retries based on
-// the current retry attempt (allows for exponential backoff)
+// the current retry attempt (allows for exponential back-off)
 // In this case will wait for
 //  2 ^ 1 = 2 seconds then
 //  2 ^ 2 = 4 seconds then